jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

     [can be installed with standard package managers (pip, conda, R, Julia, etc)](https://github.com/sagemathinc/cocalc/wiki/How-to-Install-Python-Packages-into-CoCalc)
-    but the primary limitation is that the free version does not allow access to the internet to prevent abuse.
-But you can download files yourself and upload to the service.
+    but the primary limitation is that the free version does not allow access to the internet to prevent abuse, thus you have to download files yourself and then upload to the service.
 * Gryd ([https://gryd.us](https://gryd.us)) is another subscription
     service with a free tier.
 It includes course-management features, like a way to create a course, invite students, and deploy